ruichenZz/cs239-attention-span/user-research/CS239 Attention Span User Research.md

 ***Storyboard of how your proposed system could address the core problem.
 This is where you begin to imagine a prototype to address the core problem you identified.***

+- Storyboard: see the file "storyboard.jpg" in the folder
+- DEPTH - design space: see the file "design_space.jpg" in the folder

 ## # Communicate what you have learned